SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Contents

 Our answer is twofold.
-First, we develop a formal theory of generative predicate invention for skill abstraction, precisely characterizing the conditions under which a learned skill representation will be provably \textit{sound} and \textit{complete} with respect to downstream planning.
-Building on this foundation, we introduce \sys, a method explicitly designed to guarantee these theoretical criteria. \sys{} uses foundation models in three ways: interactively collecting data in the environment, proposing predicates when the current model fails, and classifying predicate truth values based solely on RGB image observations.
-Using these data and predicates, \sys{} learns symbolic representations of black-box skills that are both human-interpretable and directly usable for AI planning.
+First, we develop a formal theory of generative predicate invention for task-level planning, characterizing the conditions under which a learned model is provably \textit{sound} and \textit{complete} (i.e., \emph{correct}) with respect to downstream planning.
+Building on this foundation, we introduce \sys, a method designed to guarantee these properties. \sys{} uses FMs to interactively collect skill execution data, propose predicates and define their semantics, and classify predicate truth values on low-level observations.
+Using these data and predicates, \sys{} learns human-interpretable symbolic representations of black-box skills that enable task-level planning.
+To the best of our knowledge, \sys{} is the first work on generative predicate invention that provably guarantees soundness and completeness for task-level planning.